souhaila30/flask_getting_started/README.md

-# flask_getting_started
-Flask Mini Project
+Flask Getting Started Project

+## Developed by: Souhaila Noor
+## BME590: Medical Design Software

-Converting flask code to run on a virtual machine
+* Developing a program that runs flask code in a virutal machine